She makes me put my knife against her soft white throat. How I want to press it in. A million times I see the blade go in.

 “But your uselessness makes me feel better.”

 Frantz got up and went to the fridge for another beer.
 He stood there with the fridge door open and the cold air billowing around him.
 Then he snapped around and stalked back towards me.
 “It’s just that White Mask isn’t enough!
 I want to change people.
 I want people to leave the shows utterly destroyed.
 I want them to have to change their lives because of what they just experienced.
 That’s what I want!
 And instead of that, people just shrug it off like they’ve been watching the Disney Channel.
-I ask someone: what did you think of the show, and they nod politely, and they tell me, oh it was good, oh I liked it.
-And that means I’ve failed.
-It means White Mask has failed.”
+I ask someone: what did you think of the show, and they nod politely, and they tell me, oh it was good, oh I liked it."
+Frantz shook his head.
+"That means I’ve failed.
+I liked it.
+That means White Mask has failed.”

 “You’ve got all those fans though, Frantz,” I said.
 “More and more all the time.
 People are responding.
 They are.”